FosterCommerce/shipstation-connect/README.md

 `FindOrderEvent` properties:

 - `orderNumber` - The order number sent by ShipStation.
-- `order` - The order which will be updated with shipping information.
+- `order` - The order that will be updated with shipping information.